singhsayan/singhsayan/README.md

 ---

-## 🌟 About Me
+🌟 About Me

-I'm a computer engineering student deeply passionate about building secure, efficient, and scalable systems.
+I’m a Computer Engineering student and Software Engineer passionate about building scalable backend systems, cloud infrastructure, developer tooling, and automation.
-I enjoy working with **DevOps**, **Cloud Infrastructure**, and **Backend Engineering**.

-### I like:
-- 🔐 Securing CI/CD pipelines with best practices
-- 💰 Optimizing cloud costs and infrastructure
-- ☁️ Automating deployments and infrastructure provisioning
-- 🧪 Working with Terraform, Docker, and cloud-native tools
-- 🛠️ Following engineering best practices and clean architecture
+I enjoy turning repetitive engineering workflows into reliable, automated solutions — from building APIs and MCP tools that expose data to developers and partners, to creating observability and alerting systems and automating engineering workflows such as daily Pull Request digests.

+🚀 What I Like Building

+* 🔌 Scalable Backend APIs & MCP Tools
+* ☁️ Cloud Infrastructure & DevOps Automation
+* 📊 Observability, Monitoring & Alerting
+* 🤖 Developer Productivity & Workflow Automation
+* 🔐 Secure & Reliable Systems
+* ⚙️ Clean, Maintainable Engineering Solutions****

 ---